zchee/golang-wiki/Modules.md

 ### Should I still add a 'go.mod' file if I do not have any dependencies?

 Yes.
-This supports working outside of GOPATH, helps communicate to the ecosystem that you are opting in to modules, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identify of your code (which is one reason why import comments might eventually be deprecated).
+This supports working outside of GOPATH, helps communicate to the ecosystem that you are opting in to modules, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identity of your code (which is one reason why import comments might eventually be deprecated).
 Of course, modules are purely an opt-in capability in Go 1.11.

 ## FAQs — Semantic Import Versioning